nwthomas/programming-resources/README.md

 ## Acknowledgments

 - Thanks to whomever started the LinkedIn spreadsheet inside of Lambda School.
 It is a great networking tool.
-- Thanks to Lambda School for the work that you do in training the bright minds of tomorrow.
-We appreciate you.
+- Thanks to Austin Allred and the entire staff at Lambda School for the work that you do in training the bright minds of tomorrow.
+We appreciate you and your vision.
 - Cover page photography by Alexander Milo on Unsplash.com